lsst/daf_butler/doc/lsst.daf.butler/configuring.rst

 To construct a Butler configuration object (`~lsst.daf.butler.ButlerConfig`) from a file the following happens:

 * The supplied config is read in.
-* If any leaf nodes in the configuration end in ``configIncludes`` they values (either a scalar or list) will be treated as the names of other config files.
+* If any leaf nodes in the configuration end in ``configIncludes`` the values (either a scalar or list) will be treated as the names of other config files.
   These files will be located either as an absolute path or relative to the current working directory, or the directory in which the original configuration file was found.
   The contents of these files will then be inserted into the configuration at the same hierarchy as the ``configIncludes`` directive, with priority given to the values defined explicitly in the parent configuration (for lists of include files later files overwrite content from earlier ones).
 * Each sub configuration class is constructed by supplying the relevant subset of the global config to the component Config constructor.